Maine Court Records

 Who Can Obtain Divorce Records in Maine?

-Persons requesting certified copies of divorce records in Maine may be required to show a legitimate interest in the record requested or prove their relationship to parties named on the divorce record.
+Persons requesting certified copies of divorce records in Maine may be required to show a legitimate interest in the record requested or prove their relationship to the parties named on the divorce record.
 This is because Maine is a closed records state.
-Persons authorized to request copies of divorce records are parties named on the record, members of their immediate family, or authorized representatives of either party named on the record.
-Requestors will be required to show valid, government-issued identification before their requests for divorce records can be fulfilled.
+Parties named on the record, members of their immediate family, or authorized representatives of either party named on the record are authorized to request copies of divorce records.
+Requestors will be required to show valid, government-issued identification before their requests for divorce records may be fulfilled.

 Are Maine Divorce Records available online?

 Certified copies of divorce records are available online through third-party websites.
-Copies available may contain only summaries of the divorce records.
-This means that actual divorce records may not be available through some third-party sites.
+However, copies available may contain only summaries of the divorce records, and actual divorce records may not be available through some third-party sites.
 The Vital Records Office does not accept or fulfill online requests for divorce records.

-Persons who wish to seal parts or all of their divorce records may petition the court to have the records sealed.
-If the court decides that good cause is shown, or that sealing the records is beneficial for the public good, the motion may be granted and the records sealed.
+Persons wishing to seal parts or all of their divorce records may petition the court to have them sealed.
+If the court decides that good cause is shown or that sealing the records benefits the public good, the motion may be granted and the records sealed.
 By law, some divorce records are not accessible to the public.
 Examples are records of financial information, social security numbers, information about children, or child custody.
 Records containing information about victims of abuse or domestic violence are also not accessible to the public.